 Development should relate to its surroundings and be at a human scale, feeling comfortable to walk near and friendly rather than intimidating.

-Thought should be given to how the development will appear at a range of scales, from standing next to it to viewing it from a long distance.
+Thought should be given to how the

+scales, from standing next to it to viewing it from a long distance.